Alec Jackson (footballer, born 1937)

-Alec Jackson (born 29 May 1937) is an English former footballer who played as a winger or inside forward.
-During his professional career he represented West Bromwich Albion, Birmingham City and Walsall.
+Alec Jackson (29 May 1937 – 10 August 2023) was an English footballer who played as a winger or inside forward.
+He made more than 300 appearances in the Football League playing for West Bromwich Albion, Birmingham City and Walsall, and appeared for the Football League representative side.

-Biography
+Life and career

-Jackson was born in Tipton, Staffordshire.
+Alec Jackson was born on 29 May 1937 in Tipton, Staffordshire.
 He joined West Bromwich Albion as an amateur in May 1954 and turned professional in September of the same year.
 He became the youngest player to score a league goal for the club when he scored on his debut against Charlton Athletic in November 1954.
-He spent another decade at Albion, a First Division club; they had just won the FA Cup when he made his debut, but won no more trophies during Jackson's time with the club.
+He spent another decade at Albion, a First Division club; the season before Jackson made his debut, they had won the FA Cup and finished as League runners-up, but they won no more trophies during his time with the club.
+In March 1962, Jackson was a late replacement for the injured John Connelly in the Football League XI to face the Scottish League XI; according to the Daily Mirror's match report, he had "a tough time in his first representative match, continually running into trouble" as his side lost 4–3, and he was not selected again.
+He scored 52 goals in 208 appearances for Albion before moving to Birmingham City in 1964 for a fee of £12,500.

-He scored 52 goals in 208 appearances for Albion before moving to Birmingham City in 1964.
-He was in the Birmingham team that suffered relegation from the First Division in 1965 and stayed at the club for two more seasons.
-In 1967, he signed for Walsall where he spent one season.
+Jackson was a regular member of the Birmingham team that suffered relegation from the First Division in 1965, and stayed at the club for a further 18 months.
+After playing little during the 1966–67 season, he submitted a transfer request which was accepted, and signed for Third Division club Walsall in February 1967.
+At the end of the 1967–68 season, with the Walsall club needing to cut costs, he was allowed to leave on a free transfer.

-He later dropped down into non-league football, playing for Nuneaton Borough, Kidderminster Harriers, Warley, Oldbury Town, Warley County Borough, Darlaston, Blakenall, Lower Gornal, Rushall Olympic and Bush Rangers.
+He went on to spend another decade in non-league football, playing for Nuneaton Borough, Kidderminster Harriers, Warley, Oldbury Town, Warley County Borough, Darlaston, Blakenall, Lower Gornal (as player-coach), Rushall Olympic, and Bush Rangers.

 After his professional football career was over, Jackson went on to work on the track, making cars at the Austin works in Longbridge, Birmingham.

+Jackson died on 10 August 2023 at the age of 86.